JoshOrndorff/utxo-workshop/README.md

 # UTXO on Substrate

-A UTXO chain implementation on Substrate

-**Reference**: This repo is an updated implementation of the original [Substrate UXTO](https://github.com/0x7CFE/substrate-node-template/tree/utxo) by [Dmitriy Kashitsyn](https://github.com/0x7CFE)
+A UTXO chain implementation on Substrate.
+This repo is an updated implementation of the original [Substrate UXTO](https://github.com/0x7CFE/substrate-node-template/tree/utxo) by [Dmitriy Kashitsyn](https://github.com/0x7CFE)

+For a live demo, check out how to set up this repo with [Polkadot UI here](#Using-the-Polkadot-UI).

+## Project Structure
+- `master` branch contains the full solution (cheats).
+- `workshop` branch contains a UTXO boilerplate for the following workshop.
+The following tutorials will walks you through an implementation of UTXO on Substrate in workshop format.
+Feel free to host your own workshops in your local communities using this boilerplate!

 ## Workshop

-**Getting started**: Checkout the `workshop` branch to get started on this workshop.
-The following steps will take you through a full implementation of UTXO on Substrate.

-> Note: This `Master` branch contains all the answers.
-Try not to peek!

 **Estimated time**: 2 hours

-### You will learn
+Over this course of this workshop, you will learn:
 - How to implement the UTXO model on Substrate
 - How to secure UTXO transactions against attacks
+- How to seed genesis block with UTXOs
+- How to reward block validators in this environment
 - How to customize transaction pool logic on Substrate
 - Good coding patterns for working with Substrate & Rust

-## Installation
+> Note: This `Master` branch contains all the answers.
+Try not to peek!

-### To install Rust
+### 1. Install | Upgrade Rust
 ```zsh
 curl https://sh.rustup.rs -sSf | sh